mworchel/GameState4Net/README.md

-# Gamestate4Net
+# GameState4Net
-Gamestate integration framework which can be used with Steam's gamestate integration
+Game State Integration framework which can be used with Steam's gamestate integration